Instant Happy Journal

 INSTANT HAPPY offers what Neural Psychology calls a “pattern interrupt.”
 Let’s say an event happens which puts you in a grumpy mood.
 If you’re not careful, your negative thoughts about this one solo circumstance can create a downward spiral, where you quickly go from merely thinking “This one thing sucks,” to “My whole day sucks,” to “My whole life sucks,” to “The world sucks,” to “Distant galaxies suck.”
 Basically, without a pattern interrupt, a sad person can get grumpier, and an angry person can get crankier!
 Happily MRI’s of the brain have shown that when a person starts to think happy thoughts, they can send a surge of blood flowing into brain regions associated with happiness (the left prefrontal cortex) — thereby literally refueling their positivity.Plus, recent studies on learning show that when you incorporate visuals into your learning process, you may be able to better “record” a message into your permanent memory bank.
 This is why using flashcards with pictures help people to learn info better!
 Similarly, this is why my positivity-pushing posters can jackhammer-drill home positive messaging in a stronger way than words alone.

 Personally, I know how hard it is to find free time in today’s uber-busy, espresso-chugging, hyper-active world.
-So besides using my Instant Peptalk App for quickie happiness boosters, I recommend these other go-to “Instant Happy” Tools to keep you feeling positive, strong and motivated – no matter what your challenges!
+So this is why I created my “Instant Happy Book” – to quickly inspire you to feel positive, strong and motivated – no matter what your daily challenges!

 Pickup some INSTANT HAPPY today